Parsl/parslguts/taskpath.rst

 So what the decorator has mostly done is overload Python function syntax, so that it can be used to submit tasks to the Data Flow Kernel, which handles most of the interesting stuff to do with a task.

+The three important parameters here are ``func`` - the underlying function that we want to execute, ``app_args`` - a list of positional arguments to be passed to that function, and ``app_kwargs`` - a dict of keyword arguments to be passed to that function.
+We'll be moving these three structures around all over the place (and sometimes changing them) until the task is eventually executed.

 The Data Flow Kernel
 ====================